 A Bitcoin IRA or a crypto IRA is an investment account that includes Bitcoin and other cryptocurrencies (most popularly XRP, Ethereum [ETH], Litecoin and Bitcoin Cash [BCH]).
 An IRA account requires a mandatory report to the IRS (Internal Revenue System) and are usually managed by investment management firms.

 A few advantages of Bitcoin IRA include diversification of portfolios.
-Nevertheless, Bitcoin IRAs currently are usually expensive and involve high fees to CPAs and FS (Financial Services) firms, and their volatility adds risk to the portfolios.
+Nevertheless, Bitcoin IRAs currently are usually expensive.
+In other words, Bitcoin IRA fees are typically fairly high, primarily due to CPAs and FS (Financial Services) firms, and their volatility adds risk to the portfolios.

 Furthermore, cryptocurrency investments have become fairly attractive among millennials in the past few years.
 Adding Bitcoin and cryptocurrenices to retirement accounts can help in evading taxes, and the long-term realization of profits can effectively eliminate greed and fear in investors.